ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_cdr_federation.md

 * Where a Data Holder has multiple brands, each brand **MUST** have a separate issuer.

 ### Secondary Data Holder
 A Secondary Data Holder (SDH) is a system entity that is designated to provide CDR data but does so via a standard Data Holder acting as a gateway.
 A Secondary Data Holder does not interact directly with Data Recipients and is not registered with the Register.

-A request for data from a Secondary Data Holder by a standard Data Holder is known as a *Shared Responsibility Data Request*.
+A request for data from a Secondary Data Holder by a standard Data Holder is known as a 'Shared Responsibility Data Request'.

 See the [Shared Responsibility](#shared-responsibility) section contains standards related to Secondary Data Holders and Shared Responsibility Data Requests.